hendri54/hendri54.github.io/private/light_rail/rail_facts.md

 This number will likely double because of cost overruns (about 100% on average) and it will double again b/c we will never achieve 27,000 riders per day. $50 per trip seems like a reasonable estimate.

 For comparison [City Lab](https://www.citylab.com/transportation/2018/01/why-its-so-expensive-to-build-urban-rail-in-the-us/551408/) estimates that light rail in the U.S. typically costs $100,000 per daily rider (just counting up front investment).
 In very dense cities (NYC), the cost can be as "low" as $25,000 per rider.

+For comparison: the [FTA] reports that Durham buses cost $3.17 per rider.

 ## Revenue